f you use Excel to model businesses, business processes, or

 To use the course software you'll need some other applications, which you very probably already have.
 By placing your order, you're confirming that you have the software you need, as described on this site.

-This file contains a large number of small examples of Present Value and Future Value.
+This file contains a large number of small examples illustrating the computation of Present Value and Future Value.

 You save $2,000 per year for 35 years at 4% per year compounded annually.
 You make payments at year-end.
 How much will you have at the end of 35 years?

-A simple example in Future Value.
+This is a simple example involving Future Value.
 We have a constant stream of payments, and seek its future value.
-The only tricky thing is the minus sign, which appears because we're "paying" into the stream.
+The only tricky thing is the minus sign, which appears because we’re “paying” into the stream.
 Since payments are made at the end of each period, the fifth argument, type, would be 0.
-Since it happens that this is the default value, we don't have to supply it explicitly.
+Since it happens that this is the default value, we don’t have to supply it explicitly.
+However, it’s wise to make a practice of always supplying the optional arguments, even if they’re zero.
+This shows your intent explicitly, which makes your worksheet more understandable to those who follow you.

 You put aside $10,000 now at 4% per year compounded annually.
 How much will you have in 35 years?

 This is the future value of a lump sum payment made now.
 The third argument, which is used for the size of the periodic payment, is 0, because there is no periodic payment.
 The lump sum, with a minus sign as in part (a), is supplied as the fourth argument.
-Since there is no payment stream, we don't have to supply the fifth argument (the type), which determines whether payments occur at the beginning or end of each period.
-Since there are no periodic payments, it doesn't matter what the fifth argument is.
+Since there is no payment stream, we don’t have to supply the fifth argument (the type), which determines whether payments occur at the beginning or end of each period.
+Since there are no periodic payments, it doesn’t matter what the fifth argument is, but we supply the default value, 0, anyway.

 You're saving for retirement.
 You've found an investment vehicle that pays 4% compounded annually.
 You now have $10,000.
 If you add $2,000 at the beginning of every year, what will be the value of your savings in 35 years?

 Now we have both a lump sum initial payment, and periodic payments made at the beginning of each period.
-To indicate payment type, we must supply the fifth argument, a 1.
+To indicate payment type, we must supply the fifth argument, in this case, 1.

 How much will you have if, in years 21 through 35, the interest rate is 6%?